 Next we fitted the screen to the printing table and printed our first layer.
 Hey presto!
 It worked, not that I doubted it, but it's a thrill to actually see the image there, printed!
 So here is the print after the first two layers, blue and red.

 We washed the screens and prepared the next two layers.
 Then when the screens were dry we printed our final colours.
 It was amazing!
-My 3 colours really did make 6, and I am really pleased with the results.
+My 3 colours really did make 6, and I am quite pleased with the results.
 I tried to keep my print nice and loose, similar to my drawing, and I think I've done that.
 But next time I might tighten up slightly, just to that I can line the layers up more accurately.
 I'm quite pleased though, and I can't wait to go back, I think this is going to be my new obsession!